Citigroup asks to spend $1.2 billion on stock buybacks

-NEW YORK Citigroup Inc (C.N) said on Thursday it has asked the Federal Reserve for permission to spend $1.2 billion to buy back its own stock through next March but has not asked to raise its quarterly dividend.
+NEW YORK Citigroup Inc (C.N) said on Thursday it has asked the Federal Reserve for permission to spend $1.2 billion to buy back its own stock through next March, but had not asked to raise its quarterly dividend.

-The company's announcement came after the Federal Reserve released results of its stress tests of bank capital, which showed Citigroup scoring better than a year ago.
+The company announced the moves after the Federal Reserve released results of its stress test of bank capital, which showed Citigroup scoring better than a year ago.

 Analysts, on average, had expected Citigroup to raise its quarterly dividend after the stress test to 10 cents a share from the current 1 cent, according to Thomson Reuters I/B/E/S.

-Many had also expected the company to ask to spend a nominal amount on buybacks after its bid last year to return capital was turned down.
+Many had also expected the company to ask to spend a nominal amount on buybacks after being turned down last year in a bid to return capital.

 Analyst Anthony Polini of brokerage Raymond James called Citi's buyback request "very conservative."